Granicus/washingtonleg/README.md

 WA Leg has an API, written in .NET, that delivers XML for the Data Objects described below.

+Our initial use case for this is to pull data from WA Leg service and push it into CivicIdeas for public commenting through eComment.

 ## Data Objects

 http://wslwebservices.leg.wa.gov/#_Executive_Summary